 All of the penetrations are air sealed with spray foam.
 The walls are insulated to R 23.

 The attic is unvented and conditioned.
 This was accomplished using spray foam on the underside of the roof.
-With the 2nd level of the home having its own mechanical system, this is a much more efficient technique than the traditional method of installing blown insulation above the ceiling.
-This will also ensure the 2nd level remains a comfortable temperature.
+With the 2nd floor of the home having its own mechanical system, this is a much more efficient technique than the traditional method of installing blown insulation above the ceiling.
+This will also ensure the 2nd floor remains a comfortable temperature.

 Electric appliances